HOW DO WE KNOW GOD EXISTS?

 But it didn’t.

-Within a few years of His death, His followers were proclaiming not just His teachings, but His resurrection.
-And they were doing so in the city where He died, and that publicly, and at great personal cost.
+Within just a few years of His death, His followers were not merely sharing His teachings, but they were boldly proclaiming that He had risen from the dead.
+And they were doing so in the city where He died, publicly, and at great personal cost.
 These weren’t people trying to start a religion.
 These were people who believed they had encountered God in the flesh and seen Him alive again after death.

 How do you explain that?